top of page

 • 3 min read

 A Power of Attorney (POA) is one of the most powerful legal documents a person can sign.
-It grants another individual the authority to act on your behalf in financial, legal, medical, or personal matters.
-Because of the authority it conveys, Florida law places strict requirements on how a Power of Attorney must be executed—including notarization.
+It allows someone else to act on your behalf in financial, legal, medical, or personal matters.
+Because of the authority it grants, Florida law has strict requirements for how a POA must be executed—including notarization.

 • Financial management